Updated: December 29, 2025

 A Healthy Smile = A Happy Pet!

-A COHAT is one of the best ways to ensure your pet’s long-term health and comfort, preventing pain before it starts and keeping its mouth fresh and healthy.
+A COHAT is one of the best ways to ensure your pet’s long-term health and comfort, preventing pain before it starts and keeping their mouth fresh and healthy.
 If your veterinarian has recommended a COHAT, trust that it’s an important step in keeping your furry friend happy, healthy, and pain-free.
 As always, we’re to answer any questions and guide you through every step of your pet’s care!